 - 2017: Take over of operational management by Strickhof as part the AgroVet-Strickhof cooperation

-- 2017: November: Building license for facilities for fallow and roe deer, breeding cattle, suckling cows and sheeps.
+- 2017: November: Building license for facilities for fallow, breeding cattle, suckling cows and sheeps.

 >> see project